 In 2020, fatalities related to drug overdoses in the United States reached an all-time high.
 Over 99,000 Americans died in one year from fatal drug overdoses.
 This reflects a 30% increase over the past year nationwide.
-Unfortunately, Kentucky was one of the worst affected states with a devastating 57% increase in drug overdose deaths in the 12-month period ending in March 2021.
-Some 2,273 lives were lost to substance abuse in this period compared to 1,447 lives the previous year.
-While this is being attributed to the social isolation and stress of the pandemic, Kentucky has been among the top 10 U.S. states with the highest number of drug overdose deaths even before COVID-19.
+Unfortunately, Kentucky was one of the worst-affected states, with a devastating 57% increase in drug overdose deaths in the 12-month period ending in March 2021.
+Some 2,273 lives were lost to substance abuse in this period, compared to 1,447 lives the previous year.
+While this is being attributed to the social isolation and stress of the pandemic, Kentucky was among the 10 U.S. states with the highest number of drug overdose deaths even before COVID-19.

 Of particular concern is the opioid epidemic that has gripped Kentucky and the U.S. as a whole.
 In 2018, there were nearly 1,000 drug overdose deaths involving opioids in Kentucky.
 While this was a decrease from the number of opioid-related deaths in 2017, the misuse and abuse of prescription opioids, heroin, and synthetic opioids like fentanyl continue to be pressing public health concerns in the state.

-There are various measures being undertaken to reduce the growing harm to Kentucky communities from illicit drugs.
-One such program started by the United States Attorney’s Office for the Eastern District of Kentucky is called HEAT – Heroin Education Action Team.
-It involves people who have lost a loved one to an opiate overdose telling their stories in order to help raise awareness and prevent others from experiencing the grief of losing someone to a drug overdose.
+Various measures are being undertaken to reduce the growing harm to Kentucky communities from illicit drugs.
+One such program, started by the United States Attorney’s Office for the Eastern District of Kentucky, is called HEAT: Heroin Education Action Team.
+It involves people who have lost a loved one to an opiate overdose telling their stories in order to raise awareness and prevent others from experiencing the grief of losing someone to a drug overdose.

 Getting timely and professional help for an alcohol or drug use problem can make the difference between life and death.
 The National Drug Helpline at 1-844-289-0879 is a 24/7 free and confidential hotline that helps people struggling with addiction get the help they need.
-Operators are available round-the-clock to answer questions related to substance abuse, discuss treatment alternatives, and talk about treatment costs.
+Operators are available round the clock to answer questions about substance abuse, discuss treatment alternatives, and talk about treatment costs.

 Frequently Asked Questions